How to Create a Desktop Shortcut for a Website: 2026 Step-by-Step Guide

-What Is a Desktop Shortcut and Why Use One?
+What is a Desktop Shortcut and Why Use One?

-A desktop shortcut is a clickable icon that appears on your computer’s desktop and links directly to a web page, file, or program.
 Think of it as a digital bookmark, but outside your browser, a quick way to open a site without manually launching your browser and typing the URL.

 Power Up Your Workflow with WordPress